-- remuneration of staff and tax compliance.
+- · sector screenings

 - norm breaches

 - safeguards such as adherence to the UN Global Compact, ILO conventions and OECD Guidelines in the investment decision process.
 Screening for relevant sanctions is also applied.
-The sub-fund's investments are monitored in these regards as well, as stated in the Management Company's sustainability policy.
+The Sub-Fund's investments are monitored in these regards as well, as stated in the Management Company's sustainability policy.
 The governance of each company held in the Sub-Fund is assessed by several additional factors, including:

 - sustainability and independence of board directors

-- board and management diversity
+- · board and management diversity

 - appropriate levels of pay and variable remuneration (including sustainability-linked incentives),

 - separation of senior management and board positions

 - anti-corruption

 - tax evasion practices

 - environmental and climate impacts

 - human rights

 - working conditions, both regarding the company's own operations and through its supply chain.

-More information about good governance can be found at: SEB IM Sustainability Approach | https:// sebgroup.com/about-us/our-business/our-divisions/seb-investment-management/our-sustainability-approach /active-ownnership.
+More information about good governance can be found at: https://sebgroup.com/about-us/ourbusiness/our-divisions/seb-investment-management/our-sustainability-approach/active-ownership describes the share of investments in specific